chiragkrishna/system.new.dat-extractor/README.md

 ========================================================
 convert_dat:
-to use this cmd 1st set enviroment variable path after that use command "convert_dat" to extract system.new.dat in any folder
+to use this cmd 1st set enviroment variable path for the 3 downloaded files, after that use command "convert_dat" to extract system.new.dat in any folder
 in action:
 https://youtu.be/bV0U6MMiG8k

 ========================================================
 convert_dat2:
-use this cmd to select a rom zip file and extract system.new.dat in action:
+use this cmd to select a rom zip file and extract system.new.dat to a folder called "system" in action:
 https://youtu.be/ysgjPvrxaa8